Skip to content

 capabilities/weather/server.py

-import grpc, json, os, requests
+import grpc, json, requests

 from concurrent import futures